Everything everyone wants for Christmas is on Amazon Prime.

 It’s three days out from Christmas, and you still don’t have your presents.
-You don’t even know what your friends, family, and/or co-workers want.
+You have some last minute gift shopping to do but you don’t even know what your friends, family, and/or co-workers want.

 We’ve got you covered.
 We went prime time…